 US-China tariffs: What’s behind them, who stands to be hurt?

-Here’s a look at what’s happening and its likely impact.
+Here’s a look at what’s happening this week and its likely impact.

 WHAT IS THE U.S. DOING?